dis-sg/dis-sg.github.io/_posts/2025-04-20-giant-rebrand.md

 <figcaption>Imagine…</figcaption>
 </figure>

 Going viral nowadays is less about looking professional (read: conforming) but more of testing the limits of what it means to be a brand.
-Serviceable designs can only bring a brand so far, but ironically, ugly and nostalgic are full of potential.
-Imagine if Giant teams up with Cold Storage to launch a 90’s inspired capsule collection?
+Functional designs can only bring a brand so far—ironically, ugly and nostalgic are full of potential.
+What if Giant teams up with Cold Storage to launch a 90’s inspired capsule collection featuring their former logos?
 Again, <a href="https://www.koreaherald.com/article/3359719" target="_blank">weirder things </a> have happened.

 <h2>Blame it on the Blob</h2>